-The magnolias are in bloom.
+The tulips are about to bloom.
 The robins have returned.
 And, the thermometer has inched upwards.
 Spring is in the air.
 Time to start exploring beautiful spring books for preschoolers.

 Below you will find some of our favorite new titles and older gems.
-These picture books are perfect for the preschool crowd and can easily appeal to younger and older children too.
+The picture books are perfect for the preschool crowd and can easily appeal to younger and older children too.
 This list is just one of our books about the seasons for preschoolers.

 Full Disclosure: This post contains affiliate links.